uvmain/caddy-baron/README.md

 # caddy-baron
-Downloads Caddy for use in npm/npx scripts
+Downloads the latest Caddy binary for use in npm/npx scripts

 - Downloads the latest version of Caddy
-- No dependency on the unmaintained "download" package
-- Use with npm-run-all to run Caddy in parallel with your application, eg:
+- Use with concurrent or npm-run-all to run Caddy in parallel with your application, eg:

 ````
 "scripts": {